BankAmericard Cash Rewards™ Credit Card Essentials

 *After $2,500 in combined gas, grocery and wholesale club purchases per quarter, the rewards rate for those categories is reduced to 1% cash back.

-BankAmericard Cash Rewards™ offers an introductory APR for 12 billing cycles which applies to purchases and to balance transfers within the first 60 days.
+BankAmericard Cash Rewards™ offers an introductory APR for 12 billing cycles which applies to purchases and to balance transfers within the first 60 days (then, 13.99% - 23.99% Variable APR on purchases).
 If you’re looking to consolidate your credit card balances to a lower interest credit card this card might be worth checking out.

 The real star power of the BankAmericard Cash Rewards™ Credit Card lies in its increased rewards rates for Bank of America and Merrill Lynch customers.
 Customers of these financial institutions can earn a 10% customer bonus for redeeming cash back into an authorized checking or savings account and preferred rewards clients can increase their customer bonus up to 25%-75%.